 The American Association of Orthodontics recommends that children get an orthodontic evaluation no later than age 7.
 Though orthodontic treatment can be done at any age, timely treatment ensures maximum dental health.

-If treatment is necessary, we will thoroughly discuss which treatment option is best suited for you!
+If treatment is necessary, Dr. Trujillo can explain which treatment option is best suited for you!

 Reasons for orthodontic treatment (braces) adults & children: